jhj0517/Whisper-WebUI/README.md

 3. Start WebUI with `start-webui.bat` or `start-webui.sh`
 4. To update the WebUI, run `update.bat` or `update.sh`

-And you can also run the project with command line arguments if you like by running `start-webui.bat`, see [wiki](https://github.com/jhj0517/Whisper-WebUI/wiki/Command-Line-Arguments) for a guide to arguments.
+And you can also run the project with command line arguments if you like to, see [wiki](https://github.com/jhj0517/Whisper-WebUI/wiki/Command-Line-Arguments) for a guide to arguments.

 - ## Running with Docker